Elizabeth May: Pseudoscience

 In November 2011, May tweeted concerns about the possible dangers of WiFi.
-May's comments that WiFi was a "possible human carcinogen" and that the use of WiFi might be related to the "disappearance of pollinating insects" fueled attacks over the scientific soundness of her views.
+May's comments that WiFi was a "possible human carcinogen" and that the use of WiFi might be related to the "disappearance of pollinating insects" fuelled attacks over the scientific soundness of her views.
 "It is very disturbing how quickly Wi-Fi has moved into schools as it is children who are the most vulnerable", she wrote.
 The National Post pointed out that May had ironically made the tweets on her cellphone.

 In June 2013, during a Twitter exchange with May, a Green Party critic downloaded the party's platform and found reference to the party's support of government-subsidized homeopathy.
 Homeopathy found its way into the platform "by accident", May later said.

-In defense of Jian Ghomeshi
+In defence of Jian Ghomeshi

 In October 2014, May sent out a series of tweets defending Jian Ghomeshi, who faced allegations from three women that the radio host was physically violent to them without their consent during sexual encounters.
 "I think Jian is wonderful.
 Likely TMI for an old fogey like me, but his private life is none of our beeswax", May wrote.
 May then wrote, "I have known Jian and something at work here doesn't make sense.
 Innocent until proven guilty."
 When one user accused her of buying into "rape culture," she replied, "As a feminist, I do not buy into rape culture."
 May later stated that she regretted defending Ghomeshi, stating that she had not yet read about the allegations of physical violence in the Toronto Star and that she was still "shaken up" by the Parliament Hill shootings when she wrote the tweets.